 More information about cost of living in Middletown:

 Middletown Job Market

 Often considered a bedroom community by New Yorkers, many residents who live in Middletown work in New York City, thanks to the town's close proximity to The Big Apple.
 And while Middletown is appealing for commuters, Monmouth County has an incredibly strong local economy in and of itself, with plenty of job opportunities and upward economic growth.
-From 2018 to 2019, employment in North Middletown, NJ grew at a rate of 0.644%, from 1.86K employees to over 1.87K employees, with local employment continuing upward.
+Middletown's economy is significant in its own right: from 2018 to 2019, employment in North Middletown, NJ, showed growth, with local employment on an upward trend.

 Within Middletown and the surrounding communities, Monmouth County has one of New Jersey's strongest local economies, with residents earning some of the highest wages in New Jersey.
 There are more than 23 companies with corporate headquarters in Monmouth County in many different industries, including manufacturing, technology, communications, and more.
 Of the many industries supported within the community, many careers are in healthcare for clinics, hospitals, and outpatient care.

 Popular Industries in the Area

 Thanks to its centralized location within the Mid-Atlantic region and its close proximity to New York City, Middletown can support many job opportunities in a number of New Jersey's major industries.
 For those who work in Middletown, some of the most popular industries in the area are based around healthcare and pharmaceuticals.
 Other popular industries include construction, manufacturing, telecommunications, retail and sales, real estate, and insurance.
 Beyond the public sector, some of the biggest employers in Middletown and the surrounding area include: